kylehue/reviewers/subjects/cs301/index.md

   - Vendor quotes prices for listed products.
 - !!**RFP**!!
   - Stands for !!Request For Proposal!!.
-  - Vendor selects products that meets oyur requirements and then quotes prices.
+  - Vendor selects products that meets your requirements and then quotes prices.
 - !!**RFT**!!
   - Stands for !!Request For Information!!.
   - Less formal method that uses standard form to request information about product or service.